Ron J. Feldman First Vice President and Chief Operating Officer

-Ron Feldman is first vice president and chief operating officer at the Federal Reserve Bank of Minneapolis, where he leads all Bank operations and oversees finance and budgeting, strategic planning, workforce and talent development, and performance against strategic objectives.
+Ron Feldman is first vice president and chief operating officer.
+In this role, he leads all Bank operations, including payment and financial services, fiscal agent responsibilities, and a variety of shared services for the entire Federal Reserve System.
+He also is responsible for finance and budgeting, strategic planning, workforce and talent development, and performance against strategic objectives.

-Ron is also a primary advisor on monetary policy, playing a leadership role in preparing for Federal Open Market Committee meetings and in the development and communication of positions on monetary policy.
+He is also a primary advisor on monetary policy, playing a leadership role in preparing the Bank president for Federal Open Market Committee meetings and in the development and communication of positions on monetary policy.

 An expert on financial institutions and related government policies, Ron has authored more than 50 articles on topics related to banking, finance, and monetary policy.
 He is one of the foremost authorities on the too-big-to-fail problem, co-authoring Too Big to Fail: The Hazards of Bank Bailouts, published by the Brookings Institution (2004).